sponsorCoinAdmin/sponsorCoinProd/README.md

 Requirements to Delete Account
 1. Require Account to have No Recipients, account.recipientAccountList must be zero (0).
 2. Require Account to have No Agents, account.agentAccountList must be zero (0).
-3. Optional, Require Account to have No Patrons account.patronAccountList must be zero (0).
+3. Optional, Require Account to have No Sponsors account.sponsorAccountList must be zero (0).
 4. Optional, Require Account to have No account.parentRecipientAccountList must be zero (0).